 - The input isolation between mains and battery

-- The isolation between the dc circuit and the UPS output
+- The isolation between the dc circuit and the uninterrupted power supply output

 In transformer-based UPS systems the transformer is used to step up the voltage at the output of the inverter to a level compatible with the utility or generator supply voltage.

 A common misconception is that the transformer is also used to provide galvanic isolation, but this is not the case.
-If total galvanic isolation is required between the load, inverter and bypass in either a transformer-based or transformerless UPS, an additional transformer is necessary in the UPS circuit.
-The transformer must be designed with adequate insulation to prevent the high voltages present at the UPS output from jumping between windings, and prevent a net dc output component.
+If total galvanic isolation is required between the load, inverter and bypass in either a transformer-based or transformerless UPS system, an additional transformer is necessary for the UPS power supply circuit.
+The transformer must be designed with adequate insulation to prevent the high voltages present at the UPS power output from jumping between windings and prevent a net dc output component.

 Input isolation between mains and battery